-- Understanding housing and service needs to ensure evidence-based decision making. - Delivering and supporting delivery of new homes and communities, including working with developers and Registered Providers. - Bidding for, securing and sharing of resources, including grant funding. - Joint commissioning, delivery and monitoring of services. - Engaging with council tenants and leaseholders to help shape and improve our landlord services - Engaging with local communities, including individuals and community groups through our consultation and engagement processes. - Supporting the development of Neighbourhood Plans to help guide future development - Statutory and regulatory enforcement. - Establishing best practice and finding innovative solutions. - Lobbying and influencing government and other agencies.
+- Understanding housing and service needs.

+- Delivering new homes and communities.

+- Securing and sharing of resources.

+- Commissioning, delivery and monitoring of services.

+- Evidence-based decision-making.

+- Community engagement.

+- Statutory and regulatory enforcement.

+- Innovation.

+- Lobbying and influencing government and other agencies.

 The councils' Transformation Programmes are aimed at improving efficiency, achieving better outcomes, and making the authorities economically sustainable in the long term.
 Increasing the role that residents play in decision-making needs to be central to this.